Manchester bee tattoos honor bombing victims

 Customers waited in line at Stingin Ink for hours.
 Yet, despite the long wait and the pain of the tattoo, people chatted and laughed.
 There was a sense that people were happy to be doing anything they could to help, to come together to remember the victims and send a message of unity.

-The Bell family came to get tattoos together and waited in line for three hours.
+The family came to get tattoos together and waited in line for three hours.
 For the daughter, Poppy, it was her first tattoo.
 Despite being apprehensive about the pain she said the tattoo and donation felt like the right thing to do, and that she wanted to look at her tattoo in 30 years' time and know she did her part to help.

 Her sentiment was reflective of the mood in Manchester in the week following the attack.
 The city has stood bravely, united, and -- perhaps most admirably -- kindly.